-Providing for year groups 7 – 9 and 10 – 13, opportunities include weekends and whole weeks away, local and national, offering anything from canoeing to climbing and caving – as you can see if you click on the image.
+Providing for year groups 7 – 9 and 10 – 13, opportunities include weekends and whole weeks away, local and national, offering anything from canoeing to climbing and caving.
+Take a look at our Year 9 outdoor learning week photo gallery.

 Even more exciting is the possibility of achieving recognised leadership qualifications as part of these activities.